History of the Aromanians: The role of assimilated Aromanians in Greece

+The two World Wars and the interbellum

+During World War I, Italy and Romania opted for the creation of an Aromanian state in Greece, with a self proclaimed republic being created, the capital of which was Samarina.
+With many of the local Aromanians having adopted a Greek ethnic identity, it did not receive much support and was short lived.
+It was named the Samarina Republic by later historians.

 The Inter-war period is of great interest regarding Aromanian history.
 The main event was the immigration of the Aromanians in the first decades of the 20th century.
 One of the reasons for the sudden departure of the Vlachs, had to do with the policies of the Greek state, who had to accommodate one and a half million of Greeks of Asia Minor following the 1923 exchange of populations between Greece and Turkey.
 In addition, the Romanian state had offered them land and privileges, in order to populate its new province of Dobruja, soon after annexing it from Bulgaria.
 The 25% of the region's population still traces its origins in Greece.

-The last important episode concerns the Principality of Pindus episode.
+The last important episode concerns the Principality of Pindus.
 During World War II, the Italian occupation of Greece provided an opportunity for some Aromanians to create what they called "Vlach homeland".
 This fascist puppet state would not survive even nominally past Italy's exit from the war in September 1943.